keithspace/keithspace/README.md

 - 👋 Hi, I’m @keithspace
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...cloud computing
-- 🌱 I’m currently learning ...code in Javascript
+- 🌱
 - 💞️ I’m looking to collaborate on ...a project with other begginers
 - 📫 How to reach me ...ig@keithsgallery